sait-wbdv/winter-2022/content/cpnt-260/lessons/day-10.md

   - `div` is just for **style** and small groupings
 - white space is your friend (almost always add a bit of padding on buttons)
 - make your fonts responsive with clamp
+- It is often useful to use containers to set sizes of objects
+- **Avoid spam coding** Think things through

 ---